HoceineEl/Personal-Portfolio/content/projects/personal portfolio.md

 ## Performance Optimization

+<MdImage text="/images/my_projects/portfolio/lighthouse.png"></MdImage>

-Achieved an impressive 94 on Google Page Speed Insights for performance, 96 for accessibility, and a perfect 100 for both best practices and SEO.
+Achieved an impressive 95 on Google Page Speed Insights for performance, 96 for accessibility, and a perfect 100 for both best practices and SEO.
 This success is attributed to various optimization strategies:

 - **Next-Generation Image Formats:** Utilizing AVIF and WebP formats with Nuxt Image to enhance image quality and reduce load times.
 - **Code Splitting:** Implementing code splitting techniques to optimize loading and rendering times, ensuring a smooth user experience.